 R.J. has created the cover art for 19 CDs put out by the Capitol

 Steps comedy troupe, and he has illustrated several books, most notably Millenials Rising, 13th Gen-Abort, Retry, Ignore, Fail?, The Single Woman's Guide to the Available Men of Washington, and How to Satisfy a Woman

 Born in Chicago in 1963 , Robert John Matson was raised in Brussels, Belgium and Minneapolis, Minnesota.
 He received a B.A. from Columbia University in 1985 and won a National Scholastic Press Association Award for cartoons he contributed to the Columbia Daily Spectator.
 R.J was also a visiting student at Pembroke College, Oxford University for one year.

 He moved to Washington, DC in 1985 to work as a reporter for States News Service.
 In 1986 he became the staff illustrator at Roll Call and the editorial cartoonist at the Montgomery County Sentinel.
 He was the art director of The Washington Monthly from 1986 to 1988.

 R.J. returned to New York City when he became the editorial cartoonist at The New York Observer in 1989.
 He moved to St. Louis in 2005 to work at the Post-Dispatch.
 He now lives in Falmouth, Maine, with his wife Mari and their three children, Sofie, Gus and Milo.

-He has won two Missouri Press Association Awards for editorial cartoons and he drew Time's Best Cartoon of the Year in 2007.
+His editorial cartoons have won two Maryland-Delaware-DC Press Association awards and two Missouri Press Association awards, and he drew Time's Best Cartoon of the Year in 2007.